 As for substituting sweeteners for health reasons, some may say that no sweetener is healthier than another (I'm not talking any zero calorie substitutes here).
 It's true that sweeteners all have about the same number of calories.
 It is a fact, however, that different sweeteners affect your blood sugar in different ways, therefore each has a much different glycemic index (a measurement of how quickly sugar from food is absorbed into your blood).
 I've done quite a bit of reading on this and find that the big picture put simply is fascinating!

 Here's a quick synopsis of the real deal as I have come to understand it.
 A "Health Effects of Sugar for Dummies", if you will: Assume you're consuming sweets on an empty stomach when the sweetener is a large portion of the ingredients in your food.
 Table sugar will spike your blood sugar faster than pure maple syrup, which hits you a little faster than honey, which is faster than agave syrup, for example.
 Combining the sweetener with fiber, protein or whatnot will slow the absorption, as will whatever else is in your stomach.
 When your blood sugar levels skyrocket, such as drinking a big glass of juice or eating a heavily frosted cupcake, your pancreas releases a bunch of insulin to carry sugar from your blood and move it to your cells.
 When your cells feel overwhelmed (with a long term high sugar diet), they begin to resist insulin.
 This forces the sugar to hang out in the blood stream so your pancreas pumps out more insulin to clear it.
 When your body is constantly calling for insulin, eventually your pancreas may give up or slow down insulin production.
 Type 2 diabetes is caused by all of this, and on the bright side, a balanced diet and exercise (exercise encourages cells to absorb insulin) will help Type 2 diabetes from advancing.
-If your pancreas hasn't given up completely, medications can help with those who's cells are insulin resistant.
+If your pancreas hasn't given up completely, medications can help with those whose cells are insulin resistant.
 In bad cases, insulin injections are required to manage Type 2 diabetes.
 While Type 2 diabetes comes from our food upsetting our cells, which upsets our pancreas, Type 1 diabetes is a failure of the pancreas to produce insulin (from genetics or a pancreas going out on you at some point in life).

 It's also interesting to note that it is possible for fat cells to take up sugar and convert it into fat molecules.
 Yikes!
 Obviously, too much sugar is not a good thing.
 But as bakers, we love it and we are interested in how it affects our work, so I'll give you a bit of what I know on that.